Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why do you place such an emphasis on excellent nutrition?

-A: After genetics and environmental stability, few things have such a profound impact on the health, well-being and longevity of a dogs life as excellent nutrition.
-We take the nutritional needs of our dogs and puppies very seriously and we were filmed cooking for our dogs for Animal Planet!
-Our Kennel is unique for the fact that we go to every extreme to ensure that our dogs receive a diet brimming with natural and wholesome sources of nutrition.
-As part of their daily diet, our dogs receive supplements of fresh goat milk, farm fresh eggs (cooked), meat/vegetable stews (chicken, lamb or chevon) and whole grains.
+As part of their daily diet, our dogs receive supplements of fresh goat milk, farm fresh eggs (cooked), meat/vegetable stews (chicken, lamb or chevon), whole grains, pro-biotics and more.
 The benefits of our efforts can be noted in the extraordinary coat quality of all of our dogs, their complete lack of allergies and skin problems, and the individual excellent over-all mental and physical health of each and every one of the dogs who live here.
 Nutrition is just as important for a dog as it is for a human - never doubt that fundamental truth!

 For practical purposes, we are careful to prepare our pups for the future likelyhood of a commercial diet in their new homes.
 We do this by incorporating an excellent dog food mixed along with their natural foods for the benefit and convenience of our buyers.